tasosalvas/spdiu/doc/api.md

 # Adding your own tasks

-The utility of some of the functionality of SPDIU, such as unpacking save data, is not the couple of lines it prints by default, but the fact that it makes the contents of a save available as Python objects.
+The utility of some of the functionality of SpdIU, such as unpacking save data, is not the couple of lines it prints by default, but the fact that it makes the contents of a save available as Python objects.

 Some obligatory links:
-- The [Invoke documentation](https://docs.pyinvoke.org/en/stable/getting-started.html), for usage not covered in SPDIU's documentation and examples
+- The [Invoke documentation](https://docs.pyinvoke.org/en/stable/getting-started.html), for usage not covered in SpdIU's documentation and examples
 - The [Python documentation](https://docs.python.org), the main and most important reference while we're working with it

 [local_tasks.py.example](./local_tasks.py.example) contains an annotated demo, which experienced users might find enough to get started. [tasks.py](./tasks.py) itself is meant to be easy to read and borrow things from.